smirzo/vuex-observable-plugin/README.md

 There could be ways to avoid this by editing the _redux-observable_ source itself, but that would mean forgoing all the automatic bug fixes, testing and updates _redux-observable_ already receives.

-That being said, in most use cases, this would not be a noticable issue.
+That being said, in most common use cases this would not manifest as an issue.

 ## License